SNIPPET LESSON PLAN FOR:

-Description of the Film Clips: The first clip starts with a clash between public officials reluctant to call an alarm which will disrupt the life of the city and scientists who cannot provide certainties but advise concern and action based on ambiguous warning signs.
+Description of the Snippet: The first segment starts with a clash between public officials reluctant to call an alarm which will disrupt the life of the city and scientists who cannot provide certainties but advise concern and action based on ambiguous warning signs.

-1. Review the film clip and to make sure it is suitable for the class.
-Review the links referenced in this Guide, pick those that are appropriate for the class and the lesson, and decide how to present them to the class.
-Make appropriate modifications to the lesson plan.
+2. Review the links referenced in this Guide, pick those that are appropriate for the class and the lesson, and decide how to present them to the class.

 Step by Step